SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Related Work

 \subsection{Classical 3D Reconstruction}

 Lidars and cameras are the two main modalities used in robotic perception and specifically for 3D reconstruction.
-In this section, we review classical lidar-based and vision-based reconstruction methods.
 For each sensor modality, trajectory estimation is a typical first step in a reconstruction pipeline.
+In this section, we review classical lidar-based and vision-based pose estimation and 3D reconstruction methods.
 Then, we review strategies for extending these methods to large-scale scenes.

-Lidar is the dominant sensor used for accurate 3D reconstruction of large-scale environments~\cite{behley2018rss, lin2022r3live}.
-It actively transmits laser pulses to measure ranges and as a result is accurate up to ranges of as much 100m.
+Lidar is the dominant sensor used for accurate 3D reconstruction of large-scale outdoor environments~\cite{behley2018rss, lin2022r3live}.
+It actively transmits laser pulses to measure ranges and, as a result, is accurate even at ranges beyond 100m.
 With these distance measurements, Lidar odometry typically uses a variant of Iterative Closest Point (ICP), and often integrates high-frequency IMU measurements~\cite{zhang2014loam, zhao2021super, xu2022fast, wisth2023vilens}.
-Small errors in odometry can accumulate over time resulting in trajectory drift.
+Small errors in odometry can accumulate over time, resulting in trajectory drift.
 This drift can be mitigated when a sensor revisits a previous place and detects loop closure with pose graph optimisation~\cite{thrun2006graph} which allows a consistent map to be maintained.
 After registering all the lidar scans, the (surface) reconstruction problem is then to fuse discrete observations into a map.
 Example map representations include surfels~\cite{whelan2016elasticfusion,park2018elastic}, voxels~\cite{hornung13octomap,newcombe2011kinectfusion,oleynikova2017voxblox,Vespa2018supereight} and wavelets~\cite{reijgwart2023wavemap}.
 Despite its advantages, lidar has its own limitations.
-Lidar is much more expensive than cameras, while the measurements are typically much sparser than camera images.
+Lidar sensors are much more expensive than cameras, and their measurements are typically much sparser than camera images.
 The measurements have inherent noise with ranging errors in the order of centimetres, which makes it difficult to reconstruct small objects accurately in indoor scenes.
 Finally, lidar data contains no texture or colour, so the final reconstruction is only geometric and cannot be used for applications such as view synthesis, which requires texture.